 Smart idea, wrong market.

-I started it up with my co-founder right after we graduated college.
+I started it up right after I graduated from college.

-I told him about BlueSkyLocal, it was a software that sent out text message coupons for restaurants on slow sales days, like when it was raining or on a Tuesday.
+I told him about BlueSkyLocal.
+I explained to him it was a software that sent out text message coupons for restaurants on slow sales days (like when it was raining or on a Tuesday.)

-He gave me a piece of advice that I’ve never forgotten because I knew it was right:
+And he gave me a piece of advice that I’ll never forget because I knew he was darn right…

 Him: Why don’t you make your customers your investors?